Engine Stands & Support

 |Aftermarket VW yoke||inexpensive||really meant for Type 1 engines|

 I bought 2 ft. of 10" wide aluminum flashing from the hardware store and cut it to 21" long.
 This allowed me to wrap the inside about three times around.
 Use a clamp to compress the cylinder you form and insert it into the head.
 After you flare the front edge and trim the rear you can drill a hole through your shim so you can still fit the hitch pin.
-Secure it with a hose clamp and grease the inside.
+Secure it with a hose clamp and grease the insides.

 |Engine stand||"free"||angled, wrong size for yoke|

 The yokes are designed to bolt up using the starter mount hole and the engine case stud below it using one of the nuts from the bell housing and the engine mounting bolt opposite the starter D-bolt.
 You can bolt it the other way but then the yoke won't clear the engine tin.
 If you need to bolt a starter adapter then you don't have a choice.
-If you bolt it horizontal you won't be able to split the case on the stand.
+If you bolt it horizontally you won't be able to split the case on the stand.

-BTW, I believe the original screws holding the fuel pump on were 8mm triple square like the new style CV joint bolts.
+Trivia: I believe the original screws holding the fuel pump on were 8mm triple square like the new style CV joint bolts.

 When choosing a dolly, all you need to know is whether or not it fits Type 4 engines because most are designed to fit the Type 1 crankcase only.